-The building was occupied continuously until June 2006 when a member of the Vaccarelli family, then owners of the property, last lived there.
+The building was occupied until June 2006 when a member of the Vaccarelli family, then owners of the property, last lived there.
 The street has since been renamed and is known as Drs.
 James Parker Blvd., in honor of three extraordinary African-American physicians, father, son and nephew — Dr. James W. Parker Sr., Dr. James W. Parker Jr. and Dr. James A. Parker, a dentist, whom together, served the Red Bank community for over 80 years,

-Family Home and Social Meeting Place In 1901, T. Thomas Fortune and his family moved from Brooklyn, NY in search of a home in the country.
+Family Home and Social Meeting Place In 1901, T. Thomas Fortune and his family moved from Brooklyn, NY, in search of a home in the country.
 Fortune purchased the property at 94 Beech Street, as it was known then, in Red Bank and christened his new home “Maple Hall.”
-It was at Maple Hall that Fortune and his wife, Carrie, entertained many of the most influential African American leaders of the day, among them, Booker T. Washington, at his Red Bank home, as well as other prominent figures of the day.
+It was at Maple Hall that Fortune and his wife, Carrie, entertained many of the most influential African American leaders of the day, among them, Booker T. Washington, with whom Fortune had a long professional and personal association.

 The Fortune family was immersed in their Red Bank community, hosting recitals and festive parties at the home, along with political functions, which included community members, Mr. and Mrs. William E. Rock, Daniel W. Shomo, Mr. and Mrs. Lewis O. Summersett and others.
 Fortune’s wife, Carrie, upon her death in 1940, was credited in a newspaper article with being the founder of St. Thomas Episcopal Church in Red Bank, which is still a vital edifice of the faith-based community in Red Bank today.
 Their son, Frederick, was in the First Communion class of 1908 at St. Thomas Episcopal Church.